google-ai-edge/ai-edge-torch/ai_edge_torch/generative/README.md

 To deploy using the MP LLM Inference API, you need to
 * Ensure you convert models using the expected convention of `prefill`, and `decode` functions in the examples.
 The pipeline only supports `SentencePiece` tokenizer, but it can support a wide variety of models.
-* Bundle the converted TFLite files along with some other configurations such as start/stop tokens, tokenizer model etc. See [here](http://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference#ai_edge_model_conversion)
+* Bundle the converted LiteRT files along with some other configurations such as start/stop tokens, tokenizer model etc. See [here](http://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference#ai_edge_model_conversion)
 * Once the bundle is created, you can easily invoke the pipeline using the mobile APIs [here](https://ai.google.dev/edge/mediapipe/solutions/genai/llm_inference/android#create_the_task).

 #### Tokenizer